cortex-js/cortexjs.io/src/docs/compute-engine.md

 mathematical expressions.

-The Compute Engine is built for educators, students, scientists and engineers who want to make technical computing applications in the browser or in server-side environments such as Node.
+The Compute Engine is built for educators, students, scientists and engineers who want to make technical computing apps in the browser or in server-side environments such as Node.

-The Compute Engine can simplify, solve and evaluate math expressions expressed in the <a href ="/guides/math-json/format/">MathJSON format</a>, and <a href="/guides/math-json/latex-syntax/">parse and serialize</a> expressions from and to Latex.
+You can use the Compute Engine to simplify, solve and evaluate math expressions expressed in the <a href ="/guides/math-json/format/">MathJSON format</a>, and <a href="/guides/math-json/latex-syntax/">parse and serialize</a> expressions from and to Latex.

 ## Parse and Serialize Latex

-**To parse and serialize an expression**, use `parse()` and `serialize().
+**To parse and serialize an expression**, use the `parse()` and `serialize()` functions.

 ```js
 import { parse, serialize } from 'compute-engine';